nvogler/SoLi_Pub/code/python/README.md

 Follow the steps outlined below to completed the process.
 Steps 1, 2, and 4 apply to both the intitialization path and teh update path.
 Steps 3 and 5 are split between the paths.
 Follow X.i for project initialization and X.u for project updating.

 ## Connecting to the datalab, opening iPython notebook
+  -- From the Google Cloud Platform Shell, run the following to create a connection to the datalab:
+  datalab connect datalab-ee-vm-vogler-nvogler
+  -- Open the VIIRS Query notebook

 ## Initialize, authorize connection to the Earth Engine
  --(1) Run cell.
  --(Failure) On authorization failure, completed steps outlined in the authorize_notebook_server.ipynb notebook